We are proud to work alongside a network of partners who share our commitment to safer, smarter maritime operations.

 Accelerators, clusters, and professional networks connecting MWI with maritime operators, fleet stakeholders, and industrial partners.

-SEAstart is the only French accelerator dedicated to naval start-ups, supporting innovation and scaling in the maritime sector.
-This program aims to support the growth of innovative companies in the maritime sector by providing resources, mentorship, and networking opportunities essential for scaling their businesses.
+SEAstart aims to support the growth of innovative companies in the maritime sector by providing resources, mentorship, and networking opportunities essential for scaling their businesses.

 Through ZEBOX, MWI engages with fleet operators and develops research initiatives focused on route optimisation and CO₂ reduction.